Miguel Treviño Morales: Bounty and indictments

 In 2009 in New York and in 2010 in Washington, the U.S. Department of Justice released an indictment against Treviño Morales for conspiracy to manufacture and distribute cocaine into the United States from Mexico and Guatemala.
 There was a bounty for him in Mexico set at $30 million MXN (US$2.3 million) and another one in the U.S. at US$5 million ($62.4 million MXN).
 Los Zetas are responsible for the smuggling of multiple tons of cocaine, marijuana, and heroin into the United States from Mexico annually.
 He was also considered one of Mexico's most-wanted drug lords.

 Treviño Morales is known by various aliases: L-40 (40, Z-40, Zeta 40), Comandante Cuarenta, El Cuarenta, David Estrada-Corado, and La Mona.

+On October 16, 2024, the United States Ambassador to Mexico, Ken Salazar, announced a new formal indictment in the District of Columbia, adding to the extradition requests made by the United States Department of Justice in 2013 and 2015.
+Various legal obstacles have prevented the extradition from proceeding.
+For instance, on September 25, 2014, an opinion was issued regarding criminal case 68/2012 filed in the State of Mexico, Mexico.
+Based on witness statements and a photographic session held on September 10, 2014, at the Federal Center for Social Rehabilitation No. 2 "Occidente," in Puente Grande, Jalisco, it was concluded that the characteristics mentioned by several witnesses, such as tattoos, body build, and scars, did not match those of the detainee, leading to the conclusion that they were two different individuals.
+Regarding this issue, on September 17, 2024, during a press conference, Miguel Ángel Treviño Morales's lawyers argued that the detainee of the same name is not the leader of Los Zetas but rather a namesake accused by the then Attorney General's Office of Mexico.